DGFiP Crypto Tax Audit in France: The 3-Year vs 10-Year Reassessment (2026)

 DGFiP Crypto Tax Audit in France

-The number that matters in a French crypto audit is not the rate — it is the reassessment period.
-The DGFiP normally has 3 years.
-But the crypto fact patterns that most holders fall into — never declaring habitual activity, omitting a foreign exchange account — flip that to 10 years.
-With DAC8 delivering CASP data from 2026, the detection that used to be unlikely is now systematic.
-This guide is the procedure, the triggers, and the defence file.
+The number that decides a French crypto audit is not the rate but the reassessment period.
+The DGFiP normally has three years.
+The crypto fact patterns most holders fall into — never declaring habitual activity, omitting a foreign exchange account — extend that to ten.
+This article is specifically about the individual contrôle fiscal: how the procedure runs, what flips the three-year window to ten, and the defence file that survives it.
+The corporate equivalent is the company vérification, and the France crypto tax guide gives the broader picture.

-- Extends to 10 years for: undeclared activity (habitual trading, structured mining, regular NFT sales), an omitted foreign crypto account, or a sham foreign domicile.
+- It extends to ten years for undeclared activity (habitual trading, structured mining, regular NFT sales), an omitted foreign crypto account, or a sham foreign domicile.

-- DAC8/CARF from 2026 make declared-vs-reported divergence and omitted accounts systematically visible.
+- DAC8/CARF from 2026 make declared-versus-reported divergence and omitted accounts systematically visible.

-- Defence = a reconcilable history: every figure on the return reproducible from records.
+- The durable defence is a reconcilable history: every figure on the return reproducible from records.

 The 3-year default — and why crypto often loses it